 I did not gain very much, however, by my inspection.
 Our visitor bore every mark of being an average commonplace British tradesman, obese, pompous, and slow.
-He wore rather baggy gray shepherd's check trousers, a not over-clean black frock-coat, unbuttoned in the front, and a drab waistcoat with a heavy brassy Albert chain, and a square pierced bit of metal dangling down as an ornament.
-A frayed top-hat and a faded brown overcoat with a wrinkled velvet collar lay upon a chair beside him.
+He wore rather baggy grey shepherd's check trousers. a not overclean black frock-coat, unbuttoned in the front, and a drab waistcoat with a heavy brassy Albert chain, and a square pierced bit of metal dangling down as an ornament.
+A frayed top hat and a faded brown overcoat with a wrinkled velvet collar lay upon a chair beside him.
 Altogether, look as I would, there was nothing remarkable about the man save his blazing red head, and the expression of extreme chagrin and discontent upon his features.

-Sherlock Holmes's quick eye took in my occupation, and he shook his head with a smile as he noticed my questioning glances.
-"Beyond the obvious facts that he has at some time done manual labor, that he takes snuff, that he is a Freemason, that he has been in China, and that he has done a considerable amount of writing lately, I can deduce nothing else."

-Mr. Jabez Wilson started up in his chair, with his forefinger apon the paper, but his eyes upon my companion.
+Sherlock Holmes' quick eye took in my occupation, and he shook his head with a smile as he noticed my questioning glances.
+"Beyond the obvious facts that he has at some time done manual labour, that he takes snuff, that he is a Freemason, that he has done a considerable amount of writing lately, I can deduce nothing else."
+Mr. Jabez Wilson started up in his chair, with his forefinger upon the paper, but his eyes upon my companion.